Parachute sabotage 'possible in minutes'

 Emile Cilliers, 38, denies two charges of attempted murder.

-Mr Cilliers, who is with the Royal Army Physical Training Corps, is accused of tampering with his wife's equipment as well as causing a gas leak at the family home in Amesbury, Wiltshire.
+Mr Cilliers, who is with the Royal Army Physical Training Corps based in Aldershot, Hampshire, is accused of tampering with his wife's equipment as well as causing a gas leak at the family home in Amesbury, Wiltshire.

 Prosecutors allege the defendant was £22,000 in debt and believed he was set to receive a £120,000 insurance payout in the event of his wife's accidental death.